Hiswe/hiswe.github.io/source/_posts/10-vue-the-webby-framework.md

 date: 2018-07-27 18:15:01
 ---

 ## Introduction

 Both [React 16](https://reactjs.org/) & [Vue 2](https://vuejs.org/) are javascript libraries that solve the same issue: writing components which are kept in sync with your application state.

 Having used both of them lately, here is my opinion on the main differences.

-I'm not trying to convince anyone which one is better here, but more to describe how confortable I was while learning & using them.
+I'm not trying to convince anyone which one is better here, but more to describe how comfortable I was while learning & using them.
 When it's about making stuff, just choose your preferred tool.

 **`[TL;DR]`** Vue feels more _webby_ and React more _tecky_ <small>(If that means something 🙃)</small>